ahmedessawy10/ahmedessawy10/README.md

 ###

-<h4 align="left">I'm a passionate full-stack web developer with a strong foundation in backend development using PHP and Laravel, and frontend expertise in Angular.
+<p align="left">I'm a passionate full-stack web developer with a strong foundation in backend development using PHP and Laravel, and frontend expertise in Angular.
 I'm currently expanding my skill set by diving into C++ and algorithms, as well as exploring the realms of DevOps and AWS.<br><br>My goal is to craft captivating web experiences that seamlessly blend functionality with aesthetics.
-I'm always eager to learn and innovate, striving to bring unique and efficient solutions to every project.<br><br>Let's connect and collaborate on exciting projects!</h4>
+I'm always eager to learn and innovate, striving to bring unique and efficient solutions to every project.<br><br>Let's connect and collaborate on exciting projects!</p>

 ###